 - 1. An opportunity will be provided for the accused to present his/her own case and to present other evidence in support of the case. - 2.
 The right to hear evidence and to ask questions of witnesses, whether directly or through Navarro College, must be allowed. - 3.
 Navarro College has the burden of proving its case by preponderance of evidence.
 The preponderance of evidence means proof that leads a reasonable person to find the facts at issue are more likely to have occurred than not. - 4.
-A determination of the facts will be based only on the evidence presented. - 5.
-A student may not be compelled to testify on his/her own behalf.
+A determination of the facts will be based only on the evidence presented.

+- 5. A student may not be compelled to testify on his/her own behalf.
 If the student chooses not to testify, no inference may be drawn from failure to testify.
 If the student does testify, he/she may be fully cross-examined. - 6.
-The right to make a record of the hearing at an individuals own expense should be preserved.
+After hearing all the evidence, the committee shall determine by a majority vote, or if a hearing officer is used in lieu of a committee, the hearing officer shall determine if the student violated the policy.
+The committee by majority vote shall recommend or assess the appropriate penalty. - 7.
+A written statement will be available for the student no later than 3 business days following the proceedings.
+In addition to the statements from the appeals board, the right to make a record of the hearing at an individual's own expense should be preserved.
 Navarro College will provide a recording of the proceeding by electronic means, or by notes or minutes taken by an impartial recording secretary.
-The record will be retained by the institution for a period of one year. - 7.
-After hearing all the evidence, the committee shall determine by a majority vote, or if a hearing officer is used in lieu of a committee, the hearing officer shall determine if the student violated the policy.
-The committee by majority vote shall recommend or assess the appropriate penalty. - 8.
-A written statement of the findings of the hearing committee/hearing officer will be provided to the student within three days after completion of the hearing. - 9.
-Notification to all current instructors may be distributed to indicate that the student has been removed from classes.
+The record will be retained by the institution for a period of one year. - 8.
+Notification to all current administrators, staff and instructors may be distributed to indicate that the student has been removed from classes if the student's suspension is upheld by the appeals board.